akhayyat/mezzanine-pagedown/README.md

         hg clone https://bitbucket.org/akhayyat/mezzanine-pagedown
         pip install -e mezzanine-pagedown

- 2. Install the app in your Mezzanine project by adding `pagedown` to the list of `INSTALLED_APPS` in your project's `settings.py`.
+ 2. Install the app in your Mezzanine project by adding `mezzanine_pagedown` to the list of `INSTALLED_APPS` in your project's `settings.py`.

  3. Configure Mezzanine to use one of the provided widgets and filters for its rich text fields.